 Through this prerogative, the AMMC ensures secure investment by ensuring compliance with legal and regulatory requirements for financial products and investors’ information, verifying the ability of stakeholders to manage those products.

 Examination of stakeholders’ approvals files

-Stakeholders subject to the approval procedure are brokerage firms, Venture capital funds and securitization trusts management companies.
+Stakeholders subject to the approval procedure are brokerage firms, Venture Capital Investment Vehicles (OPCC), Real Estate Investment Schemes (OPCI) and Securitization Vehicles (FPCT).
 The AMMC examines approval files and sends a notice to the Minister of Finance that grants or denies the approval.
 The AMMC verifies that the stakeholders to be accredited offer sufficient guarantees, particularly with regard to their organization, technical and financial resources and their managers’ experience.

 Financial transactions prospectuses Visa

 The AMMC approves issuers’ prospectuses on public offerings, Buyback programs, after reviewing the adequacy and consistency of information issued to investors.
 The objective is to ensure that investors have all the relevant information to make informed decisions.
 The approved prospectuses by the AMMC are freely available to the public prior to the transaction start.

 The objective of this control is to ensure that investors receive regular information about issuers.
 Thus, the AMMC ensures that issuers meet their obligations to publish annual, semiannual, and quarterly financial statements and disclose all material information that may affect the share price of their securities or affect the savings of Securities holders.

 It ensures that information is concise, truthful, accurate and disclosed on a timely basis to the entire financial community.

 Professionals subject to the AMMC control are the brokerage firms, the stock exchange, the account holders, the central depository and the management companies.